Engineering-Probability-Statistics/Engineering-Probability-and-Statistics-Material/README.md

 ### Engineering Probability and Statistics – Summer Program
 *Welcome aboard!* 🚀

-We, a team of researchers under the supervision of [**Dr. Bahrak**] (mailto:bahrak@gmail.com), are organizing a summer educational–research program specifically designed for first-year Electrical and Computer Engineering students (Class of 2024) at the University of Tehran.
+We, a team of researchers under the supervision of [**Dr. Bahrak**](mailto:bahrak@gmail.com), are organizing a summer educational–research program specifically designed for first-year Electrical and Computer Engineering students (Class of 2024) at the University of Tehran.

 ---